dexchlorpheniramine/dextromethorphan/pse (generic name)

 What may interact with this medicine?Do not take this medicine with any of the following medications:

 This medicine may also interact with the following medications:

 What should I watch for while using this medicine?Tell your doctor if your symptoms do not improve or if they get worse.

 You may get drowsy or dizzy.
 Do not drive, use machinery, or do anything that needs mental alertness until you know how this medicine affects you.
 Do not stand or sit up quickly, especially if you are an older patient.
 This reduces the risk of dizzy or fainting spells.
 Alcohol may interfere with the effect of this medicine.
 Avoid alcoholic drinks.

 This medicine can make you more sensitive to the sun.
 Keep out of the sun.
 If you cannot avoid being in the sun, wear protective clothing and use sunscreen.
 Do not use sun lamps or tanning beds/booths.

-Side effects that you should report to your doctor or health care professional as soon as possible:
+What side effects may I notice from receiving this medicine?Side effects that you should report to your doctor or health care professional as soon as possible: